matt-deboer/kuill/README.md

   - [x] Come up with a better name ! (kuill)
   - [ ] Support for Third Party Resources / Custom Resource Definitions
   - [ ] Create/Edit validation for all resources
-  - [ ] Provide better hints/tool-tips to explain what functions are available, and what they mean
+  - [x] Provide better hints/tool-tips to explain what functions are available, and what they mean
+  - [ ] Large scale performance testing (1000's of resources)

 - [ ] Overview/Homepage:
   - [ ] Local storage (or cookies) used to remember previous selected namespaces for a given user